top of page

 It involves a clash of ideas, opinions, or interests, where each side presents arguments or claims in opposition to one another.
 Contention often arises when there are differing viewpoints, conflicting objectives, or competing priorities.
 It can occur in various contexts, including debates, negotiations, legal proceedings, or even everyday disagreements.
 Contentions can range from minor disputes to significant conflicts, and they may involve verbal arguments, legal battles, or even physical confrontations.
 The noun "contention" signifies a state of disagreement or opposition, where individuals or groups contend for their own position, seeking to convince or persuade others to accept their viewpoint or achieve their desired outcome.

-Example sentences of contention
+Example sentences containing contention

 1. The main contention of his argument was that space exploration should be a priority.